zy12aaf168/lm-lab-intro-typescript-wonderland/README.md

 The goal of the lab is to make it through Wonderland by fixing the code in each chapter in a way which allows you through to the next chapter.

 ❗ NOTE: _Each code change is very small and simple_.

 This isn't about writing tonnes of code.
 And it's not about writing difficult code.
-It's about understanding the code and making the changes required to get through to the next chapter.
+It's about understanding the code enough to make the changes required to get through to the next chapter.

 In the process, you'll build up familiarity with TypeScript.
-And hopefully have some fun too :)
+And hopefully have some fun too ☺

 ## Creating your application